1ndevelopment/.github/profile/README.md

 ## Hi there 👋

-Welcome to the Official 1ndevelopment Github Repository index
+Welcome to the official 1ndevelopment Github Repository index

 <!--